 Electronic Business Processes – Overview

-This section describes the workflow defined for the standard EFET compliant eCM process.
+This section describes the workflow defined for the eCM process compliant with the eCM standard developed by Energy Traders Europe.
 For this purpose the actors and their systems are considered to be “black boxes”.
-EFET has restricted itself to defining the interface requirements for the incoming and outgoing documents and matching criteria where appropriate.
+Energy Traders Europe has restricted itself to defining the interface requirements for the incoming and outgoing documents and matching criteria where appropriate.